Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Introduction

+\item We used a conformal prediction, a model-agnostic and distribution-independent method that expresses uncertainty not only as a scalar metric but also as guaranteed, interpretable output. \end{enumerate}

-The remaining paper follows the given hierarchy: the related works, conventional CNN-based and transformer-based approaches, Attention Mechanism \& Feature Fusion, and employed uncertainty quantification are discussed in \Cref{sec2}, while the proposed model details are provided in \Cref{sec3}.
-The details on experiments are provided in \Cref{sec4} followed by experimental result and analysis in \Cref{sec5} along with the in-depth discussion of attained results are presented in \Cref{sec6}.
-Finally, the conclusion and future work are mentioned in \Cref{sec7}.
+The remaining paper follows the given hierarchy: related works in Section \ref{sec2}, while the details of the proposed framework are provided in Section \ref{sec3}.
+Experimental details are provided in Section \ref{sec4}, followed by the results and analysis in Section \ref{sec5}.
+Section \ref{sec6} presents an in-depth discussion from both DL and clinical perspectives.
+Finally, Section \ref{sec7} mentions the conclusion and future work.